Matthew Caws: Musical projects

 When the family returned to New York City, his parents sent him to the Lycée Français de New York.
-There he joined The Cost of Living in 1982 or 1983, a band formed by a teacher, Patrick Thouron, and a few students, including Daniel Lorca, Stéphane Dehais, and Fabrice Griffoulière-Frère, initiating a long friendship and a promising collaboration.
-Caws told a Boston audience in March 2018 that he and Lorca wanted to form a band sooner than their parents allowed at age 15.
+There he joined The Cost of Living in 1982 or 1983, a band formed by a teacher, Patrick Thouron, and a few students, including Daniel Lorca, Stéphane Dehais, and Fabrice Griffoulière-Frère.

 The Cost of Living split up in 1990, after having released two records, played in venues such as CBGB, and having a video played on MTV, but Matthew and Daniel joined another band, Because Because Because, with two other musicians.
 This enterprise was short-lived and they soon split up, despite the recording of a demo, unreleased to this day, for the label Stickboy, which would later release Nada Surf's first single (7"), "The Plan/Telescope", in 1994.

 Hilary, Matthew's elder sister, was a college radio DJ.
 She helped develop and influence her younger brother's musical tastes, lending him records from her impressive collection and cassette tapes of her show.
 Matthew joined the project initiated by Hilary and her partner, Jonathan, The Silly Pillows, for a few collaborations.

 He also wrote and edited for Guitar World, interviewing, among others, Oasis and Mick Jones.

 Minor Alps

 In 2013, Caws and singer-songwriter Juliana Hatfield formed the new band Minor Alps.
 The duo's debut album, Get There, was released on October 29, 2013 on Barsuk Records.

-Julie Gayet appears in the Minor Alps music video for their song "Waiting For You."